Sean Connor: League of Ireland

 Connor was appointed Sligo Rovers manager in September 2004 upon the recommendation of Steve Bruce.
 He led the club to the League of Ireland First Division title in 2005 as Rovers finished two points clear of second-place Dublin City.
-He then took the club to a fifth place in the League of Ireland Premier Division in 2006 and the semi-finals of the FAI Cup, where they lost to Derry City after a replay.
-During his time at The Showgrounds he signed Séamus Coleman.
+He then took the club to fifth place in the League of Ireland Premier Division in 2006 and the semi-finals of the FAI Cup, where they lost to Derry City after a replay.
+During his time at The Showgrounds he signed Premier League and Everton stalwart Séamus Coleman.
 Connor tendered his resignation in November 2006 after stating that he felt he was "never fully accepted" at the club and life there was like "living in a goldfish bowl".

-He was appointed as manager of Bohemians in November 2006.
-He led the "Bohs" to third-place in 2007, earning them a place in the UEFA Intertoto Cup.
+He was appointed manager of Bohemians in November 2006.
+He led the "Bohs" to third-place in 2007, losing only seven games all season, keeping 16 clean sheets, which was a League of Ireland record at the time, along with earning them a place in the UEFA Intertoto Cup.
+He took the club to the League Cup final, losing to Derry City in extra time.
 He also took the club to the semi-finals of the FAI Cup, where they were beaten by Cork City at Dalymount Park.
-However he was sacked by the club after he allegedly made "advances of a sexual nature" to a female volunteer; Connor denied the claim.
+However, he was sacked by the club after he allegedly made "advances of a sexual nature" to a female volunteer; Connor denied the claim.
+Connor later took Bohemians to court for wrongful dismissal and the two parties reached an "amicable settlement", which remained confidential.

-In December 2008, he was appointed as the manager of newly promoted Premier Division side Dundalk, who were transitioning from amateur status to become professional.
+In December 2008, he was appointed as the manager of newly-promoted Premier Division side Dundalk, who were transitioning from amateur status to becoming professional.
 He was voted Premier Division Manager of the Month for July 2009, and led the club to a fifth-place finish in the 2009 season, earning them a place in the following season's UEFA Europa League qualification rounds.
 He resigned in November 2009.

 In January 2010, he signed a three-year contract to manage Galway United.
 He led the "Tribesmen" to an eighth-place finish in the 2010 season, and a relegation play-off win over Bray Wanderers at Terryland Park secured the club a place in the top-flight for the following year.
 His contract was "terminated by mutual agreement" in September 2011 after the club suffered their 23rd consecutive league defeat.